viciousviper/DokanCloudFS/README.md

 ![Multiple mounted drives](Images/MultipleMountedDrives.PNG)

+Alternatively, a **preexisting and empty** directory may be used as a mount point in which case the cloud storage drive appears in Windows Explorer as a [directory junction](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365006(v=vs.85).aspx).

 All content written through DokanCloudFS is transparently AES-encrypted with a user-specified key before handing it off to the cloud storage back-end.

 Some limitations apply concerning transfer speed, maximum file size, permissions, and alternate streams depending on parameters of the cloud storage service used as a back-end.

 ## Features

-- Mounting of cloud storage volumes as removable drives into Windows Explorer
+- Mounting of cloud storage volumes as removable drives (or directory junctions) into Windows Explorer
-  - number of mounted volumes only limited by available drive letters
+  - number of mounted volumes only limited by available drive letters<br />(and virtually unlimited when using directory mount points)
   - mounting of multiple accounts of the same cloud storage service in parallel
   - automatic re-authentication to cloud storage services after first login (optional AES encryption of persisted account credentials and authentication tokens)
 - Full support for interactive file manipulation in Windows Explorer including but not limited to
-  - copying and moving of multiple files and folders between DokanCloudFS drives and other drives
+  - copying and moving of multiple files and folders between DokanCloudFS drives/directories and other drives/directories
   - opening of files in default application via Mouse double click
   - right-click-menu on drive, files, and folders with access to menu commands and drive/file properties
   - thumbnails display for media files
 - Transparent client-side encryption and decryption of all file content via AESCrypt
-  - encryption key configurable per drive
+  - encryption key configurable per cloud drive
   - unencrypted files may be read and will be encrypted on modification

 ## Supported Cloud storage services